Musikverein/musikverein-project/README.md

 yarn install
 ```

-_When you have all the denpedencies intalled you need to create two .env files,
+_When you have all the dependencies installed you need to create two .env files,
 one in web folder, and the other in api folder_

 _The web .env file need to contain the next variables:_